yoann9344/bulot/README.md

 ```

 ## Introduction
-Shells like Bash or Zsh are powerfull and essential languages.
+Shells like Bash or Zsh are powerful and essential languages.
 But once, you need to create
-huge script it quickly become [unmaintainable](https://github.com/ninjaaron/replacing-bash-scripting-with-python#warning-signs).
+huge script it quickly becomes [unmaintainable](https://github.com/ninjaaron/replacing-bash-scripting-with-python#warning-signs).
-The best to create a complexe is so to use a more advanced language like Python, Perl, ...
+The best to create a complex script is so to use a more ergonomic language like Python, Perl, ...

-This library is still in early development, and might change.
+This library is still in early development stages, and might change.
+It requires feedbacks, so don't hesitate to open an
+issue !

 ## Examples